 This interdisciplinary research centre is a dynamic hub of leading academics and researchers working together to identify and solve pertinent sport performance, health and wellbeing challenges, locally, nationally and globally.
 Members collaborate with public and private stakeholders, industry groups, policy makers and funding agencies to improve our understanding and knowledge of the relationships between sport, exercise and active leisure to increase performance, health and wellbeing across the lifespan.
 We aim to make our research accessible to wider stakeholders through evidenced impact and dissemination.

 SERC aims to:

-The Centre acts as a research hub for the Department and a home for research students.
 The centre offers MPhil/PhD programmes to highly qualified individuals with a keen interest in the research topics above, which can be self-funded or supported via fully and match-funded scholarships.
 Students are able to study part-time or full-time in a range of areas and are supported by expert academic staff.